 This is where a small piece of cartilage enters the bloodstream and blocks the blood supply to the spine, causing swelling.
 Again, slightly puzzling was that both Murphy’s back legs were affected — usually, this is a one-sided problem, with one good leg and one bad leg.

-This was certainly a possibility, but the signs should have come on more slowly.
+A tumor was certainly a possibility, but the signs should have come on more slowly.

 This is an inflammation of the spinal cord.
 The dog is usually unwell and possibly feverish, none of which applied to Murphy, who was happily begging for treats.